-Place a small towel roll behind the operative knee.
+Place a small towel roll behind your operated side knee.
 Try to slowly push down on the towel by tightening the muscles in the thigh.
 Hold for 6-8 seconds and repeat 10-20 times, 3-4 times per day.